 Unfortunately as lines grow and crowds gather, the likelihood of accidents and violence increases.
 It is estimated that 4,000 Walmart stores have extra security measures in place for Black Friday.

-Less than 24 hours after families are sitting together and giving thanks for all that they have, consumers are flocking to stores seeking out deals and possibly leaving with personal injuries.
+Less than 24 hours after families are sitting together and giving thanks for all that they have, consumers are flocking to stores seeking out deals and possibly leaving with a serious personal injury .

 Some examples of the some bad Black Friday behavior include: